benitomartin/github-issues-multiagent-intelligence/README.md

 ### Cluster Configuration

-Update your cluster configuration and add a new name space:
+Update your cluster configuration and add a new namespace:

 ```bash
 aws eks --region <aus-region> update-kubeconfig --name <cluster-name>